The digital exhibitions are composed of three parts.

 © EDUCATEAM, RMFAB / realised with beedocs

-This exhibition, which takes place in the RMFAB from March 10th to 2 July 2nd 2017, is the latest to benefit from the digital experience.
+This exhibition, which takes place in the RMFAB from March 10 to 2 July 2 2017, benefited from the digital experience.
 The multimedia cylinder offers enhanced content – touchscreen table, videos, photos, archives, high-definition projections … – for a comprehensive approach to the life and works of Pierre Lahaut.

 The artworks projected by WallMuse are issued from private collections.
-An overview of the Montage is not possible for this retrospective.
+An overview of the digital exhibition is not possible for this retrospective.

 Antiquity has a universal aesthetic, one that can be understood all over the world.
 An approach to this aesthetic through the expressive eye of contemporary artists is the main concept and allure to enjoy the “Contemporary Antiquities”.

 The Greek antiquity, a beloved theme by all the humanities, an aesthetic more recognizable that any other, is presented via the modern art lenses, creating new images based on ancient tradition.